numfocus/fiscal-sponsorship/README.md

 git push
 ```

-* The project members must then edit the four TeX files: `definitions.tex`,
+* The project members must then edit the three TeX files: `definitions.tex`,
-  `leadership-body.tex`, `signatures.tex` and `address.tex` with their own
+  `signatures.tex` and `address.tex` with their own information.
+Note that for
-  information.
-Note that for privacy reasons, `address.tex` should *not* be
+  privacy reasons, `address.tex` should *not* be committed to git, as it is
-  committed to git, as it is likely to be the personal address of a project
+  likely to be the personal address of a project contributor.
-  contributor.

   If the project agrees to the terms of the agreement, nothing else should be
   modififed.
 In particular, the main container document should *not* be edited